 Get more quality sleep.
 Sleepwalking often rears its head in the face of fatigue and sleep deprivation—which means that your first defense for dealing with it is more sleep time.
 If you aren’t already regularly logging seven to eight hours of shuteye per night, make it a priority to start.

 Build a sleep-friendly bedtime routine.
 When it comes to quality sleep, routine is key.
 As things start to wind down in the evening, make an effort to create regular patterns that signal to your brain that it’s almost time to shut down for the night.
-Start dimming the lights, put away your smartphone or tablet in favor of a book, take a warm bath or shower, or try a few minutes of stretching or meditation.
+Start dimming the lights, put away your smartphone or tablet in favor of a book, take a warm bath or shower, or try a few minutes of stretching.

 Practice other good sleep hygiene techniques.
 Incorporate other tactics to ensure that you regularly get the quality sleep that your body needs to help reduce the likelihood of sleepwalking.
 These can include:

 - Keep your bedroom quiet, dark, and cool.
 Block outside lights with dark shades or curtains, and keep your bedroom temperature at around 65 degrees.
 If you live somewhere noisy, use a white noise machine or wear earplugs.